 Ahmed Kamel (b.
 1981, Egypt) for the completion of a collection of short stories exploring disappearing professions in Egypt.
-Titled Ayyam min Hadid (Days of Iron), the book explores the lives of people still practicing these professions as a family tradition.
+Titled Ayyam min Hadid (Days of Iron), the book explores the lives of people still practicing these specialized vocations as a family tradition.

 Hanaa Metwely (b.
-1990, Egypt) for the writing of Al Ghariqat, a novel dealing with oppression and discrimination against women based on popular myths in the patriarchal Egyptian rural society.
-The story takes place in a village where the protagonist witnesses suspicious drownings of women and the trafficking of pharaonic antiquities, weapons, and white slave trading.
+1990, Egypt) for Al Ghariqat (The Drowned), a novel dealing with oppression and discrimination against women grounded in popular myths in patriarchal rural society in Egypt.
+The story takes place in a village where the protagonist witnesses suspicious drownings of women and the trafficking of pharaonic antiquities, weapons, and slave trading.

 Mina Nagy (b.
-1987, Egypt) for writing a project in two parts: Writing to Deal With Phobia and Loss and Heaven Is the Place Where Mama Is.
-The first part reflects on the writer’s long-term experience with agoraphobia including how he coped with it through writing and an exploration of works by Beckett, Kafka, C. P. Cavafy, and others.
-The second part takes the form of a diary that overlaps memories, thoughts, reflections, and poetry in an attempt to deal with grief after Mina’s sudden loss of his mother.
+1987, Egypt) for a writing project in two parts: The first reflects on the writer’s long-term experience of agoraphobia, and how he coped with it through writing and exploring works by Beckett, Kafka, C. P. Cavafy, and others.
+The second part takes the form of a diary that brings together memories, thoughts, reflections, and poetry as the writer’s attempt to deal with the his grief following the sudden loss of his mother.

-The projects were selected from over 95 applications from across the Arab world with the advice of Ahmed Nagy (writer, Egypt) and Hussam Hilali (writer, Sudan), Meriam Bousselmi (playwright and researcher, Tunisia/Germany), and Samar Yazbek (writer, Syria).
+The projects were selected from over 95 applications from across the Arab world, with the advice of Ahmed Nagy (writer, Egypt), Hussam Hilali (writer, Sudan), Meriam Bousselmi (playwright and researcher, Tunisia/Germany), and Samar Yazbek (writer, Syria).

 This program is part of our project “Distinct Voices”, which is partially supported by the Federal Foreign Office, Germany.